Improving Business Writing Skills for Better Sales Letters and Sales Proposals

 Writing an article on this topic almost always provokes a corrective response from someone who has a keener eye for mistakes than my proof reader, and a better understanding of English grammar than I do.

-You may have heard the old saying, "a sales letter can't be too long".
+You may have heard the old saying, "sales letters can't be too long".

 In my opinion, you should take into account who you are sending it to.
 No doubt, some like to while away the minutes, revelling in the craft of a clever copywriter.
 I believe that business decision makers will thank you for getting to the point.
 Keep it to one side of A4, or two at the most.